yating3/fast-robots/Lab3/lab3.md

 - Browse through the code to see how to use i2c commands.
 - Run the code.
 Does the address match what you expected?
 If not, explain why.

 The address doesn't match what I initially expected.
 According to the ToF datasheet it uses a device address of 0x52, but the serial monitor displayed 0x29 when I ran the Example05_wire_I2C code.
 0x52 is 01010010 in binary.
 0x29 is 00101001 in binary.
+0x29 is 0x52 shifted right by one.
+The last binary digit of 0x52 is 0 indicating that the Artemis is writing to the sensor.

 (Screenshot of Artemis scanning for I2C device (and discussion on I2C address))